SharePoint/sp-dev-docs/docs/sp-add-ins/tenancies-and-deployment-scopes-for-sharepoint-add-ins.md

+---
+title: Tenancies and deployment scopes for SharePoint Add-ins ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Tenancies and deployment scopes for SharePoint Add-ins
  Learn about the concept of tenancies and the differences between deploying SharePoint Add-ins at tenant scope and web scope.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).